orbs-network/consensus-playground/README.md

 ## Run Benchmark on Orbs Algorithm

 * Run `node dist oa-benchmark`,  use `node dist oa-benchmark v` to output a unique file for each run (to save results and not overwrite them).
 Results will be written to `simulations/oa-benchmark-output/benchmark.html` if `v` flag not specified, and to a unique file indexed by current time, if `v` specified.

+## Run Python Benchmark
+* This allows you to utilize multi-processing and run a set of experiments controlled through a single configuration file.
+* Usage:
+  - Run `cd simulations`
+  - Run `python run_simulations.py`
+  - Simulations will be run on all parameters specified in the file [exp_configs.json](https://github.com/orbs-network/private-consensus-playground/blob/master/simulations/exp_configs.json), with results saved in the experiment folder generated according to the name (`name` field) specified in `exp_configs.json`.

 ## Run Visualization